 The XML package-create service pre-exit will have the exit call data formatted from the input service tags and will be taken before any of the service processing.
 The post-exit is taken after the package has been created and is the only exit to which the created package name is passed (all other exits being taken before the package has been created).
-The data passed to the post-exit is limited to those tags found on the package-create XML request response.
 You cannot change anything or affect processing from the XML service post-exit: It is intended to be used as a mechanism of notifying external processes that the package has been created.